A harvest for the world: A Black family farm is fighting racism in agriculture and climate change

 “When they learned that we could farm, they encouraged us to go do that,” Penniman said.

 The 75-acre farm they found was 25 miles east of Albany.
-The plan was to farm a few acres and leave the rest for wildlife.
+The plan was to farm a few acres as part of a community cooperative and leave the rest for wildlife.
 For four years they remained in the South End as a house was built and the land was prepared for farming.

 When she started the Ujamaa Farm Share program in 2011, fewer than 20 families signed up, and doubts filled Penniman as she grew food, delivered vegetables and eggs to families on Sundays, “working around my full-time public school science teaching job,” she wrote in an essay last year.